jzhen3/ML-Project/README.md

 ### Results Discussion for K-ProtoType:

 K-mean is used for numerical data, and k-mode is only suitable for categorical data types; in our case, we have mix types of data, so we used the K-protoType algorithm to do the clustering.
+This method is proposed by Huang, Z. (1997).

 # Proposal Video link:
 https://clipchamp.com/watch/qPwhHl32ECc